digitalservicebund/ris-adm-literature/README.md

 🚧 Note: This repository has just been created.
-There's no relevant content whatsoever.
+There's no relevant code whatsoever.

 ---